Integrated Policy Framework

 Overview

-IMF’s research on a new analytical approach to help countries respond to fluctuations in international capital flows
+IMF’s systematic analytical framework to help countries respond to fluctuations in international capital flows

 Cross-border capital flows provide significant benefits but may also generate or amplify shocks.
 Small open economies can be particularly vulnerable to swings in international capital flows.
 How should they respond?
 The traditional answer has been to use flexible exchange rates as a shock absorber.
 But flexible exchange rates may not offer full insulation from external shocks, for example, when financial markets do not work perfectly.